International Law Section Essay Competition for Studies in the Law of the South Pacific

 Loretta currently works as a Senior Associate at HWL Ebsworth in the public and administrative law team.
 She continues her service to the Royal Australian Navy as a reservist Legal Officer and sits on several Health and Defence boards.

-A copy of Loretta's essay titled 'Climate Change-Related Sea Level Rise: How South Pacific Island States are Testing Whether the Land Still Dominates the Sea', is available here
+Read a copy of Loretta's essay titled 'Climate Change-Related Sea Level Rise: How South Pacific Island States are Testing Whether the Land Still Dominates the Sea'.

 Share